2023 Most Popular Sociology Bachelor's Degree Schools in New Jersey

 While working on their Bachelor's Degree, sociology majors at William Paterson University accumulate an average of around $27,863 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $110.

 You’ll be in good company if you decide to attend New Jersey City University.
 It ranked #3 on our 2023 Most Popular Sociology Bachelor’s Degree Schools in New Jersey list.
-Located in the city of Jersey City, NJCU is a public college with a medium-sized student population.
+Located in the city of Jersey City, NJCU is a public school with a medium-sized student population.

 Of the 53 students majoring in sociology at NJCU, 13% are male and 87% are female.